 - The authorization is of a type prohibited by law.
 See “Prohibited authorizations” above.

+- Revocation of Authorizations.
 All revocations of authorizations must be in writing.
-A patient may revoke an authorization except to the extent that, if the authorization was obtained as a condition of obtaining insurance coverage, other law provides the insurer with the right to contest a claim under the policy or the policy itself.
+A patient may revoke an authorization except to the extent that, if the authorization was obtained as a condition of obtaining insurance coverage, another law provides the insurer with the right to contest a claim under the policy or the policy itself.

 Failing to comply with this policy may result in discipline for the individual(s) responsible for such non-compliance.